 The team leader and I co-lead the weekly team meetings and individually supervise team members.
-I maintain bi-monthly phone contact with Jonah’s father, who becomes a close collaborator in the treatment.
+I maintain bi-monthly phone contact with Jonah’s father, who becomes a close collaborator in the treatment, who also needs a little assistance himself because of his eyesight due to his aging, I made sure he was utilizing a phone device that was good for a senior so he wouldn’t miss a call considering the reason for contact.
 My work with Jonah’s team is ten hours per week.
 The team leader works 15 hours a week supervising the household and especially the housemate, and tracks the details of program budget, schedule, and case management.
 She and I are continuously available by phone to the team.

 The cost of Jonah’s program is $300 per day.
 This provides flexible and comprehensive treatment for Jonah’s unique life predicament in his own home, far below the cost of hospital care.